rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/phone-pin/unlock-phone-pin.rst

         }
     }

-**Example: When invalid user id is passed in request url JSON response**
+**Example: When invalid user ID is passed in request url JSON response**

 .. code::